How to Play Poker – Best Ways to Win Poker

 Learn How to Play Poker Online

 Top Beginner’s How to Play Poker Guide

 We know that poker can be a rather daunting game to learn how to play.
-In order to be successful at poker, you will need to learn the different possible hands available within the game (We have listed this further down on this page.)
-Once you have learnt these, you can proceed in following our guide to play here:
+To be successful at poker, you will need to learn the different possible hands available within the game (We have listed this further down on this page.)

 - Select a game – there are so many different types of poker games available online.
-Pick one and you’re good to begin your journey.
-Just keep in mind that the variation you pick will ultimately dictate how you play the game, so pick one that you understand.
+Pick one, and you’re good to begin your journey.
+Just keep in mind that the variation you pick will ultimately dictate how you play the game, so pick the one you understand.

 - Set a bet – you will begin every round by placing a bet.
 It is possible to expand on this throughout each game.

-- Cards dealt – players will then be dealt cards.
-Depending on the variation, you may be made to show some of your cards to other players.
+- Cards dealt – you will then receive your cards from the dealer.
+Depending on the variation, you may be made to show some of your cards to other players, known as “hole cards.”

 - Follow-up on your bet – once players have their cards, they will be given the option to bet again.
-During this period of the game, they can respond by either matching, betting or folding.
-The response is dictated by the strength of your hand.
+During this period of the game, they can respond by either matching, betting, or folding.
+The strength of your hand dictates the response.

 - Showdown – players reveal their hands to each other, and the hand with the highest value wins.

 As previously mentioned, every player must know the different possible hands available in poker.
 How else are you going to know whether you should raise your bet or fold?

 Below we have listed the common hands seen in most different types of poker.
 Once you know these, you should be good to begin testing new game-related strategies.